Topics on this page

 Import and export file extension lists

-You can export one or more file extension lists to an XML or CSV file, and import lists from an XML file.
+You can export one or more file extension lists to an XML or CSV file, and import lists from an XML file, as follows:

-See which malware scan configurations use a file extension list
+View malware scan configurations that use a file extension list

 It is useful to see which malware scan configurations use a file extension list to be aware of which rules are affected by any changes you make.
 For example, you can ensure no scan configurations use a file extension list before deleting it.